Rote Learning Considered Useful: Generalizing over Memorized Data in LLMs: Memorize-then-Generalize Framework

 (c) \textit{Unseen languages}: Can the model retrieve all facts using an unseen language?
 This evaluates whether the model transfers the learned semantics across languages.
-For a pre-trained multi-lingual LLM, if the model truly understands the semantics, it should be able to recognize and apply the same relation to all the languages it understands.
+For a pre-trained multi-lingual LLM, if the model truly understands the semantics, it should be able to recognize the relation and extract the fact in other languages.

-\paragraph{Dataset.} To ensure that the introduced facts are novel to the LLM, we construct a synthetic dataset based on five T-REx~\citep{elsahar2018t} relations: \textit{author}, \textit{capital}, \textit{educated at}, \textit{genre}, and \textit{mother}.
-For each relation, we prompt GPT-4 (gpt-4-turbo-2024-04-09) with a few representative T-REx examples and instruct it to generate 100 fictional pairs.
-Each fact includes 100 alternative objects for multiple-choice evaluation.
-We also generate 20 diverse natural language prompts per relation, split into 10 training and 10 testing prompts.
-For each relation, we additionally generate three unrelated prompts that pose entirely different questions.
-We translate all prompts into German, Spanish, Chinese, and Japanese.
-Generation settings are in Appendix~\ref{appendix: prompt for dataset}, with dataset and prompts examples in Appendix~\ref{appendix: dataset examples} and ~\ref{appendix: train-test p examples}
+\textbf{Dataset.} To ensure novelty and avoid contamination from pre-trained knowledge, we construct a fully synthetic dataset.
+Synthetic data eliminates confounding factors present in existing knowledge, providing a clean setup to study how models acquire new information.
+Each fact is represented as a subject–relation–object triplet, a standard abstraction in knowledge graphs (e.g., Wikidata~\citep{10.1145/2629489}) and prior work on factual knowledge in LLMs~\citep{petroni2019language, yao2025language, du2025reason, hu2411gptkb}.
+Beyond isolated triplets, we test generalization to more complex structures by composing two triplets (e.g., training with A→B and B→C, then evaluating A→C) to probe multi-hop reasoning.
+Our dataset covers five T-REx~\citep{elsahar2018t} relations: \textit{author}, \textit{capital}, \textit{educated at}, \textit{genre}, and \textit{mother}.
+The relation \textit{mother} is further linked to \textit{educated at} (the object of \textit{mother} becomes the subject of \textit{educated at}) to enable triplet composition experiments.
+For each relation, we prompt GPT-4 (gpt-4-turbo-2024-04-09) with representative T-REx examples and generate 100 fictional subject–object pairs, each paired with 100 alternative objects for multiple-choice evaluation.
+We additionally create 20 diverse natural language prompts per relation (10 for training, 10 for testing), along with 3 unrelated prompts for out-of-domain evaluation.
+To assess cross-lingual robustness, all prompts are translated into German, Spanish, Chinese, and Japanese.
+Detailed generation settings and examples are provided in Appendices~\ref{appendix: dataset} and~\ref{appendix: train-test p examples}.